oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

   and their fractions with `59.999999`.
   In addition, the converter outputs a warning that leap seconds are now prohibited in CSAF and the value has been replaced.
   The CVRF CSAF Converter SHOULD indicate in such warning message whether the value was a valid leap second or not.
+* type `/$defs/branches_t`:
-* type `/$defs/branches_t`: If any `prod:Branch` instance has the type `Legacy`, `Realm`, or `Resource`, the CVRF CSAF Converter MUST replace those with the category `product_name`.
+  * If any `prod:Branch` instance has the type `Legacy`, `Realm`, or `Resource`, the CVRF CSAF Converter MUST replace those with the category `product_name`.
     In addition, the converter outputs a warning that those types do not exist in CSAF 2.1 and have been replaced with the category `product_name`.

     > There is a chance, that this replacement is incorrect or another category is a better fit.
     > Users of the converter are advised to check the content of such documents to make sure the conversion is correct or at least not misleading.

+  * If any `Branch Type` appears multiple times along a path under `/prod:ProductTree/prod:Branch` and the `Branch Type` does not map to an excepted category according to test [sec](#stacked-branch-categories), the CVRF CSAF Converter MUST try to convert the data into a valid product tree by applying the following steps to the path:
+    1. If the stacked `Branch Type` is `Vendor`, the vendor items named `Open Source`, `NOASSERTION` and `unknown` (white space, dash and case insensitive) MUST be removed.
+    2. If the stacked `Branch Type` is `Product Version` and the item directly before the first `Product Version` is a `Product Name`:
+       * the category of the original `Product Name` item MUST be changed to `product_family` and
+       * the category of the first `Product Version` item MUST be changed to `product_name` and
+       * the value of the newly created `product_family` item MUST be prepended at the value of the newly created `product_name` item.

+    If the CVRF CSAF Converter is able to create a valid product tree, it MUST output a warning that an invalid product tree with stacked branch types was detected and resolved.
+    Such a warning MUST include the invalid path as well as the branch types that were present multiple times.

+    > A tool MAY provide a non-default option to suppress this conversion step.

+    If the CVRF CSAF Converter is unable to create a valid product tree, it MUST output an error that an invalid product tree with stacked branch types was detected and could not be resolved.
+    Such a error MUST include the invalid path as well as the branch types that were present multiple times.

+    > A tool MAY provide a non-default option to output the invalid document.

 * type `/$defs/version_t`: If any element doesn't match the semantic versioning, replace the all elements of type `/$defs/version_t` with the corresponding integer version.